-• To patients with lower body weight (e.g. below 50 kg) as they may experience more adverse reactions and may be more likely to discontinue therapy.
+- to patients predisposed to urinary obstruction. - to patients with lower body weight (e.g. below 50 kg) as they may experience more adverse reactions and may be more likely to discontinue therapy (see 4 DOSAGE AND ADMINISTRATION, Dosing Considerations).
+See 7 WARNINGS AND PRECAUTIONS, Metabolism and Nutrition Disorders and 8 ADVERSE REACTIONS, Clinical Trial Adverse Reactions, for additional information on weight loss.

-Rivastigmine transdermal patch has not been studied in patients with non- Alzheimer dementias or individuals with dementia associated with Parkinson's disease.
-The efficacy and safety of rivastigmine transdermal patch in these patient populations is unknown (see ADVERSE REACTIONS, Post-Market Adverse Drug Reactions).
+Rivastigmine transdermal patch has not been studied in patients with non-Alzheimer dementias or individuals with dementia associated with Parkinson's disease.
+The efficacy and safety of rivastigmine transdermal patch in these patient populations is unknown (see 8 ADVERSE REACTIONS, Post-Market Adverse Reactions).